ON-IT/Visma.net-SQL-Import/README.md

 ### Creating the query and previewing the import
 There's a tab for each entity type you can import.
 Select the entity you want and create your query.
 Press "Load entities" in order to create a preview of what will be imported to Visma.net.

-This will also fetch all existing customers from Visma.net and do a duplicate check on Name, CorporateId and vatRegistrationId in order to avoid duplicates.
+**This will also fetch all existing customers from Visma.net and do a duplicate check on Name, CorporateId and VatRegistrationId in order to avoid duplicates.**

 ![Query and import](Images/CustomerImport.PNG)